If you’re starting your new job as an expat in Barcelona, there are a few things you should know about the Spanish work culture.

 First thing’s first, getting accustomed to the work culture in Spain isn’t just about taking long lunches and going for a beer at the end of the day.
 In Barcelona in particular, there are a lot of international companies, that each bring to the table their own working cultures and expectations.

 Of course, there are some very distinct characteristics of the traditional business culture in Spain.
 However, keep in mind that these things may differ depending on the company you work for.

-Below are 45 useful things to know when starting a new job in Spain, which will offer some guidance on how to fit in and succeed in the Spanish business environment.
+Below is a list of useful things to know when starting a new job in Spain, which will offer some guidance on how to fit in and succeed in the Spanish business environment.

 In Spain, most companies are hierarchically structured, particularly family-owned businesses and government organisations.
 This mindset is slowly changing due to the growing number of young managers being educated abroad and changes in Spanish society in general.
 Approval from the top manager (el jefe) is often needed to get most things done in the office.

 Business meetings in Spain can be quite informal and it is not uncommon to discuss personal matters before the formalities begin.
 They are usually held to give instructions and communicate decisions already made rather than coming to an agreement on something.
 As you start to get deeper into the meeting, things can get loud and sometimes even a bit heated.